-9 things that matter in your home search (Hint: It's all location)
+9 issues that affect your home search (Hint: They’re all location)

 Map it out: Thoughts on new home location